vaibhavsagar/resume/resume.md

 2012 *Intern* at Gupshup Indonesia (December 2012--January 2013).
 Used and
      promoted a new social media service.

-     *Tutor* at ANU (February--June) for COMP1100 Introduction to Programming and Algorithms.
+     *Tutor* at CECS ANU (February--June) for COMP1100 Introduction to Programming and Algorithms.

      *IT Administrator* at John XXIII College (February--November).
 Head of IT team for maintenance of systems at College and IT support for residents.